 Looking for the ultimate summer bucket list for kids?
 Bookmark this list of 100+ fun things to do with kids this summer -- without leaving home!

-Have you got big plans as a family for the summer?
+Have you got big plans as a family included on your summer schedule?

 I love taking trips with my kids each summer.
 We love going to the mountains, hitting a few amusement parks, going to comic cons and of course, visiting the water park.